 Goal 2.
 Reexamine our history and recognize our diverse community

 As we have said previously, at an institution like Johns Hopkins, created in aftermath of the Civil War and implicated in the failed project of Reconstruction and the segregated society that followed, we recognize the critical need not only to chart a path for the future but also to understand, acknowledge, and grapple with our history.
-Since 2013, the Hopkins Retrospective has been instrumental in broadening the documented history of our institution through research, exhibits, and campus displays that capture and digitize diverse voices, including through oral histories of underrepresented groups, including Black and Brown, female, LGBTQ, and first-generation students, faculty and staff, and in a longstanding collaboration with the Black Faculty and Staff Association (BFSA) on the Indispensable Role of Blacks at Johns Hopkins exhibit.
+Since 2013, the Hopkins Retrospective has been instrumental in broadening the documented history of our institution through research, exhibits, and campus displays that capture and digitize diverse voices, including through oral histories of a number of underrepresented groups, including Black and Latino/a/x, women, LGBTQ, Jewish, and first-generation students, faculty and staff, and in a longstanding collaboration with the Black Faculty and Staff Association (BFSA) on the Indispensable Role of Blacks at Johns Hopkins exhibit.
 The work of Hopkins Retrospective is ongoing and will continue to include and elevate other voices and stories along the way.

-Today, in conjunction with our schools and our faculty, we are working to develop and illuminate a deeper understanding of our institutional history in order to provide a fuller, more complete narrative, including about Mr. Johns Hopkins and his family and our institution’s connections to the abhorrent practices and impacts of slavery, racism, anti-Semitism, and discrimination of all kinds.
+Today, in conjunction with our schools and our faculty, we also are working to develop and illuminate a deeper and more complete understanding of our institutional history, including about Mr. Johns Hopkins and his family and our institution’s connections to the abhorrent practices and impacts of slavery, racism, anti-Semitism, and discrimination of all kinds.
 At the same time, we are dedicated to ensuring that the public art, iconography and names of programs and buildings across our campuses recognize and make visible the invaluable contributions of the diverse people who have shaped Hopkins and our world for the better.

 To that end, the university and its divisions will continue to invest substantial human and financial resources to delve deeply into our past, through efforts such as Hopkins Retrospective and its Reexamining Hopkins History initiative; Martha Jones’ Hard Histories at Hopkins and the ongoing work of the inaugural Name Review Board, recommended by the Committee on Establishing Principles on Naming [CEPN] to review requests for renaming, de-naming or contextualizing the names associated with our academic programs and buildings.